 It’s estimated that 80 percent of all dental injuries involve at least one of the front teeth.
 With warm weather and lots of spare time, summer is a prime time for playing sports.
 Then, when summer is over, school sports will be in full swing.
-Our Lake Forest cosmetic dentist, Dr. James Fondriest, would like to offer some tips about how to protect your teeth while playing sports, as well as what to do in the event of an injury.
+Dr. James Fondriest, would like to offer some tips about how to protect your teeth while playing sports, as well as what to do in the event of an injury.

 Prevent Mouth Injuries by Wearing a Helmet